-Often when people come to paganism they want to know who they should follow as their god and goddess.
-This is a question that doesn’t have to be answered right away; however, if you want to know how to find your god and goddess we provide answers here.
+Often when people come to paganism they want to know who they should venerate as their god and goddess.
+This is a question that doesn’t have to be answered right away; however, if you want to know how to find your god and goddess we will do our best to help you here.

 Quite a few people, unfortunately, don’t have any idea who their ancestors were.
 If you aren’t sure, ask a relative.
 Start by asking the oldest person in your family – a grandparent, great aunt, or your parents.
 They may have a general idea of where your ancestors come from.
 Even if they don’t know exactly and you get an answer like “I don’t know, somewhere in Europe.
 I think Germany.”
 This is a great place to start.
 Look into the Germanic gods and goddesses and also the Celtic Gallic and Gallo-Roman gods and goddesses.